Privacy Policy

 12.2 Access Controls

 Restricted server-level access to sensitive infrastructure, configuration, and log resources.
 Private data resources are not accessible via public interfaces.
 Role-based administrative access.
 Read-only monitoring systems for operational health assessment.
+Engineer and expert reviewers access only the specific Case slice relevant to their review task, through a single-use token, and only for the duration of that review.

 12.3 Data Minimization